cysouw/diathesis/text/c02_structure.md

 d.
 Ich habe den Balsam einmassiert.
 :::

 The ~~parted meronym~~ object exchange occurs with more extreme promotions ('net two steps up').
-For example, the verb *waschen* 'to wash' normally takes an accusative object role that is the 'washee', here *Hose* 'trousers' [@next a].
+For example, the verb *waschen* 'to wash' normally takes an accusative object role that is the washee, here *Hose* 'trousers' [@next a].
 There is a covert diathesis that introduces a new object role that cannot be expressed earlier, here *Fleck* 'stain' [@next b]. this addition is an objective promotion ~~[Ø › OBJ]~~, i.e. 'three steps up'.
 At the same time, the original accusative is turned into a locational prepositional phrase and this location phrase cannot be left out [@next c].
 This is an obligatory-location antipassive ~~[OBJ › PBJ]~~, i.e 'one step down'.
 This diathesis is thus an extreme promotion overall, i.e. 'net two steps up'.
 Accordingly, the new meronymic object *Fleck* is semantically a component part of the original holonymic object *Hose* and it is removed from it by the action *waschen*.
-In summary, the new object is a 'parted meronym'
+In summary, the new object is a parted meronym.

 ::: ex
 ~~Promoted object exchange (parted meronym) [Ø › OBJ › PBJ]~~